glfw/glfw/README.md

  - Added `glfwGetKeyName` for querying the layout-specific name of printable keys
  - Added `glfwWaitEventsTimeout` for waiting for events for a set amount of time
+ - Added `glfwSetWindowIcon` for setting the icon of a window
  - Added `glfwGetTimerValue` and `glfwGetTimerFrequency` for raw timer access
  - Added `GLFWuint64` for platform-independent 64-bit unsigned values
  - Added `GLFW_NO_API` for creating window without contexts